-The first time I tried to make my own spring rolls was with my fiance about a year ago.
+The first time I tried to make my own spring rolls was several years ago.
 We had sprigs of carrot poking out of wraps, some that weren't tight enough, and rolls of all shapes and sizes.
 Seriously, how does one come out 4 inches long, fat and doughy and another come out 2 inches long, tight and crisp?

 Well, for starters… we were only rolling some of them correctly.
 This led to misshapen objects that tasted pretty good for a first shot, but had plenty of room for improvement.